GabeNicholauson/Guess-the-number-tutorial/README.md

 });
 ```
-The eventListener will act like a function everytime the player clicks the button.
-It will call other functions do verify the guess and give feedback.
+The eventListener will act like a function every time the player clicks the button.
+It will call other functions to verify the guess and give feedback.

 ## functions
 First let's make a function that counts how many guesses the player has made.
 Create a function, give it a name, and inside the function simply increment the guess count by one.